-A specialist of the super-G and giant slalom, Marie-Pier Préfontaine will be competing in her second Olympic Winter Games at Sochi 2014.
+A specialist of the super-G and giant slalom, Marie-Pier Préfontaine competed in her second Olympic Winter Games at Sochi 2014.
 As an Olympic rookie at Vancouver 2010 she placed 29th in the giant slalom.

 Préfontaine made her World Cup debut in December 2006.
 After competing sporadically on the circuit for several years, she earned her first World Cup finish in November 2009 in the giant slalom in Aspen.
 Préfontaine had another career breakthrough in February 2011 when she recorded her first top-1o result, finishing ninth in the giant slalom in Arber-Zwiesel, Germany.